JupiterOne/sdk/docs/development.md

 with `.entities.json` and files containing Relationships will be suffixed with `.relationships.json`.
-This is done because the directory structure of the `graph` directory is meant to assist with debugging and provide developrs insight about the data collect in each phase.
+This is done because the directory structure of the `graph` directory is meant to assist with debugging and provide developrs insight about the data collect in each step.
 During synchronization, the directory will be blind

 Data will be indexed by `_type` and stored under the